 Making an application

 - Send an email to firstname.lastname@example.org to make an appointment.

-- Use 'Pop-up Iceland' as the subject of your email and mention in your email your name, phone number and if you want to apply for a passport or ID card.
+- Use 'Pop-up Iceland' as the subject of your email and mention in your email your name, phone number and whether you want to apply for a passport or ID card.

 - You will receive an appointment confirmation with all the information you need for your application.

 - You can skip steps 4 and 5.